-There are many positives to refinancing your student loans through a private lender.
-Here are five:
+Let’s look more closely at the most noteworthy positives to refinancing your student loans through a private lender.

 If you are currently making separate payments on two or more student loans, refinancing these loans will result in only one monthly payment.

-The goal of refinancing a student loan is to get a better interest rate, which results in a lower payment.
+The goal of refinancing a student loan is to get a better interest rate.
+This results in a lower payment.

 Should you refinance all of your student loans?